WGU is focused on student and graduate success

 Graduates reporting that the majority of competencies learned in college related directly to their work:

-The university's current 13-month retention rate (the percentage of students who return after their first year) is 79%, which is higher than the average for U.S. public colleges and universities.
+The university's current 13-month retention rate (the percentage of students who return after their first year) is 79%; the average for U.S. public colleges and universities is 73%.

 WGU graduates hold responsible positions in many major companies throughout the U.S.